Skip to main content

 • you have symptoms of a UTI

-Some people find it hard to pee after having a cystoscopy.
+Some people find it difficult to pee after having a cystoscopy.

-You'll normally be asked to empty your bladder before leaving hospital to make sure you're able to.
-But sometimes it can become hard to pee after going home.
+Usually you will be asked to pee before leaving hospital to make sure you're able to.
+But sometimes it can become difficult to pee after going home.

 This can be a sign that your urethra (the tube that carries pee out of the body) or your prostate (a small gland found in men) is swollen.

-• you're unable to empty your bladder after a cystoscopy
+• you're not able to pee after a cystoscopy

-A thin tube called a catheter may need to be temporarily placed in your bladder to help you pee.
+A thin tube called a catheter may need to be placed in your bladder for a short time.
+This is to help you pee.

 Bleeding and bladder damage